Infusions

 I learned a great deal during that visit.
 This breeder’s integrity and passion for keeping the purity of her breed was evident, as was her dismay at the way it had been corrupted in the hands of some breeders as they bred for poofy extravagant coats and exaggerated conformation for the show ring whilst the true flowing coat and type was gradually becoming lost.
 Here was a lady after my own heart.
 She understood.

 I was so excited!
 It was agreed that I could purchase frozen semen from two superb Irish line studs as long as I didn't put her studs' names or ancestry on my puppies' pedigrees.
 It was against the rules to allow a pure-bred dog to mate a non-recognized breed or cross breed and she could have been banned from registering or showing her dogs.
+There was nowhere to register my breed at that time, so I devised code names that only I would recognize for the pedigrees of the progeny.

 Then began the telephone calls to people waiting on the RM waitlist to explain what had transpired and to offer them one of these exciting new puppies.